+Summer is the best time to have a beer, but the worst time to maintain brewing temperature.
 People look at the weather charts and get scared about making wines.
-A refrigerator is must to make lager at home.
-However, a simple desert cooler or a tray of ice can be sufficient to make perfect Ale.
+A refrigerator is a must to make lager at home.
+However, a simple dessert cooler or a tray of ice can be sufficient to make perfect Ale.

 Tip 2: Don’t forget that our homes, kitchen and living spaces are at lower temperature than the outside.
 So don’t be over paranoid to control temperature to the last decimal space.

 Tip 3: Before leaving for work, drop a tray of ice in the bucket where your fermentor is located.
 This will help you mitigate the peak temperature at noon.
 Which is when most of the damage happens.